ShyShys/healer-resources/scholar resource text/stats & gear.md

 # **full sheets**

-:Blank:
+<:Blank:822985202111348796>
 # Ultimate/Criterion Sets
-These sets are for Endwalker content.
+These sets are for non current ultimate content.
 For The Omega Protocol you can sync gear but it is way better to actually take the time to farm gear, you'll squeeze out more damage which can help with groups progging and playing a bit too safe.

 **DSR** The piety requirements vary depending on your p7 strat for akh morns.
 332 requires more GCD healing while 611 is laxer.
 Choose a GCD based on the gear you're willing to farm.
 2.5 provids mainly sync gear while 2.45/2.40 has p1s-p4s raid gear